Recycle:

 Where to Recycle Strings of Lights

-Bainbridge Island Ace Hardware – Drop off between mid-November to mid-January.
+Bainbridge Island Ace Hardware – Free drop-off between mid-November to mid-January.
 They are then picked up by a Kingston metal recycler.

 Bainbridge Disposal Transfer Station – Put in scrap metal dumpster.
 There may be a charge.